 - Follow doctor’s orders regarding management of your underlying health problem

 Modifying your diet is one of the most effective ways to manage inflammation.
-The most potent anti-inflammatory foods includes olive oil, omega-3 fatty acids found in salmon and other fatty fish, nuts, fruits, garlic, turmeric, chili peppers, dark chocolate, green tea, and others.
+The most potent anti-inflammatory foods include olive oil, omega-3 fatty acids found in salmon and other fatty fish, nuts, fruits, garlic, turmeric, chilli peppers, dark chocolate, green tea, and others.

 While inflammation promotes healing, it can become chronic and negatively affect your health.
-The ESR test detects presence and severity of inflammation, and allows your doctor to monitor treatment of your underlying health condition.
+The ESR test detects the presence and severity of inflammation and allows your doctor to monitor treatment of your underlying health condition.
 A healthy lifestyle can be your trusted ally in inflammation management.

 If you’re interested in learning more about ESR and how it tests for inflammation, read on more about it in our biomarker post here!